-- Increase the urban tree cover along streets, in open spaces and existing parking lots. - Use native vegetation in landscaping and tree planting. - Develop mixed-use communities with walkable and bikeable destinations that reduce dependence on vehicular travel. - Place soft landscaping in open areas to reduce heat island effect.
+- Increase the urban tree cover along streets, in open spaces and existing parking lots. - Use native and adaptive species in landscaping and tree planting that require less irrigation, are not invasive and benefit local wildlife. - Develop mixed-use communities with walkable and bikeable destinations that reduce dependence on vehicular travel. - Place soft landscaping in open areas to reduce heat island effect.